TobiaszFic/interpreted-programming-language-implementation/README.md

 # Overview
-Shell, tokenizer, parser and interpreter for a custom programming language, loosely based on BASIC.
+Shell, tokenizer, parser and interpreter for a custom programming language, loosely inspired by BASIC.
-Not useful as a programming language, full of bugs, just an exercise.
-My next programming language project will be more solid now that I've grasped the basics through trial and error.
-For this to be usable it would require a major rewrite.
+More of a proof of concept than a tool of any sort.

 # Setup
 The makefile uses clang, but the code is compatible with gcc, simply switch the value of the CC variable in the Makefile to be equal to gcc instead of clang.